 It is important to remember that despite the changes in legislation, working outside IR35 and via a limited company is still the most tax-efficient way of trading.

 How can we help with your IR35 queries?

 As a compliant accountancy practice, we have a duty of care to our clients when it comes to IR35, and keeping them updated with all legislation is a part of that commitment.
-We have prepared a downloadable guide with everything you need to know about IR35 here, which will be updated along with this page regularly.

 For your review and insurance needs we’ve teamed up with IR35 specialists Qdos Contractor, who have the knowledge, and expertise to conduct a full contract review granting you complete peace of mind.
 Trusted by over 40,000 UK contractors, Qdos offer a comprehensive range of policies, including professional indemnity, public & employers’ liability, tax liability insurance and much more covering the key risks you face every day.

 They offer a 10% discount and FREE IR35 assessments to MyAccountant clients when you purchase insurance – an excellent way of demonstrating that you have operated due diligence in determining if your IR35 status.